ooples/pine_script_docs/source/primer/First_steps.rst

 and select "Make a copy...".
 You will then be able to modify and save the code.
 Because you will have created a different version of the script, you will need to use the Editor's "Add to Chart" button to add that new copy to the chart.

-This shows the Pine Editor having just opened because we selected the "View source" button from the indicator on our chart:
+This shows the Pine Editor having just opened because we selected the "View source" button from the indicator on our chart.
+We are about to make a copy of its source because it is read-only for now (indicated by the "lock" icon near its filename in the Editor):

 .. image:: images/FirstSteps-ReadingScripts-1.png